 Laser-engraved personalization of the polycarbonate document offers additional security feature possibilities to protect personal data such as on the Maryland new driver's license.

 Incorporating a laser-engraved ghost image is recommended to provide additional protection to the bearer's primary photo.
 The ghost image can be combined with other security features, such as a secure window.

 Macao ID card was the very first ID document to use this ghost image feature.

 Robust enough to resist intensive usage and extreme climates, polycarbonate is the most reliable and secure material for ID documents.
 We said it.

-But the main drawback was the fact that the document holder's portrait could only be reproduced in black and white.
+But the main drawback was that the document holder's portrait could only be reproduced in black and white.

-Thales has made considerable investments in the development of colour pictures for polycarbonate.
+Thales has made considerable investments in the development of color pictures for polycarbonate.

 Given the broad scope of topics, this paper does not purport to provide an exhaustive assessment.
-It gives a basis for understanding some of the major milestones polycarbonate IDs have been experiencing in the last 20 years.
+It gives a basis for understanding some of the significant milestones polycarbonate IDs have experienced in the last 20 years.

-If you want to know more, we further develop the 1-block concept in our report on security design.
+If you want to know more, we further develop the 1-block concept in our security design report.